 Injections

 While there is no cure for arthritis, there are several nonoperative treatments available that can help manage the symptoms and improve quality of life.
-One such treatment option is injections, which include hyaluronic acid injections, steroid injections, and platelet-rich plasma (PRP) injections.
+One such treatment option is injections, which include hyaluronic acid injections and steroid injections.

 Arthritis is a debilitating condition that affects millions of people worldwide.
 It can cause pain, stiffness, and inflammation in the joints, making it difficult to perform daily activities.